oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide250Devcs-proj.md

 ![](../../common/images/customer.logo2.png)
 # Microservices on ATP #

-## Part 1 - Setting up your Developer Cloud Project ##
+## Part 1 - Setting up your Visual Builder Studio Project ##

 ## Introduction ##

-In this lab, you’ll learn how to set up a new Developer project, based on a Github repository, and start modifying and automating the CI/CD steps for your environment.
+In this lab, you’ll learn how to set up a new Visual Builder Studio project, based on a Github repository, and start modifying and automating the CI/CD steps for your environment.

-You will work with DevCS and learn about some of its most important features.
+You will work with Visual Builder Studio and learn about some of its most important features.

 Let’s get started!